xmppo/Jabber-Net/docs/content/index.md

 Jabber-Net is a set of libraries for accessing Jabber functionality from .Net.
 It is written in C#, but is accessible from other .NET languages such as F# and VB.NET.
-As you explore, you'll find there are some other goodies buried inside, like Trees, CommandLine processing, etc.
+As you explore, you'll find there are some other goodies buried inside, like Trees, command line processing, etc.

 How to install
 --------------